-W ARD PRIORITIES: W /ARD 4 IDP District Deliv erable ' Target Perfor mance Rating ı Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment Renovation or upgrading of Millennium Hall and Kylemore Community Hall The Kylemore Community Hall is completed Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a © n/a n/a n/a n/a Completed Force private owners to clean vacant plots in Ward 4 The cleaning of private plots is the responsibility of the landowner Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The municipality will investigate and provide feedback during the April 2024 public participation process.
-TBC Priority 4: Community Development More effective skills development programmes for youth in Ward 4 Fourteen (14) youths completed a beginners computer course in collaboration with the Pniël E-centre Not Applicable Community and Protection Services Community Development Local n/a n/a n/a n/a n/a n/a © n/a n/a n/a 45 youth participated in the Job Readiness Program and 3 persons were given the opportunity to be part of the learner and driver license program.
+W ARD PRIORITIES: W /ARD 4 IDP District Deliv erable ' Target Perfor mance Rating Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment Renovation or upgrading of Millennium Hall and Kylemore Community Hall The Kylemore Community Hall is completed Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a © n/a n/a n/a n/a Completed Force private owners to clean vacant plots in Ward 4 The cleaning of private plots is the responsibility of the landowner Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The municipality will investigate and provide feedback during the April 2024 public participation process.
+TBC Priority 4: Community Development More effective skills development programmes for youth in Ward 4 Fourteen (14) youths completed a beginners computer course in collaboration with the Pniël E-centre Not Applicable Community and Protection Services Community Development Local n/a n/a n/a n/a n/a n/a © n/a n/a n/a 45 youth participated in the Job Readiness Program and 3 people were given the opportunity to be part of the learner and driver license programmes.
 All training opportunities were communicated through ward councillors and offices. ТВС Priority 5: Local Economic Development More job creation opportunities are needed in ward 4 EPWP projects were identified throughout the municipality and included these areas Not Applicable Planning and Economic Development Development Planning Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Unemployed people are encouraged to register on the municipal Unemployment Database.

-TBC Priority 6: Land for Housing Community needs land for affordable housing (GAP) in Pniël, and Johannesdal To obtain development rights for Erf 64, Kylemore Percentage of the Erf 64, Kylemore capital budget actually spent by 30 June Planning and Economic Development Integrated Human Settlements Local 90% 90% 90% 90% n/a n/a n/a n/a n/a n/a The municipality does not own any property within the Pniël and Johannesdal area.
+W ARD PRIORITIES: V /ARD 4 IDP Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / District 2022/23 2023/24 Delive 2024/25 erable Target 92/5702 2026/27 2022/23 7023/2 4 2024/25 Rating 92/5707 2026/27 Departmental Comment TBC Priority 6: Land for Housing Community needs land for affordable housing (GAP) in Pniël, and Johannesdal To obtain development rights for Erf 64, Kylemore Percentage of the Erf 64, Kylemore capital budget actually spent by 30 June Planning and Economic Development Integrated Human Settlements Local 90% 90% 90% 90% n/a n/a n/a n/a n/a n/a The municipality does not own any property within the Pniël and Johannesdal areas.
 Therefore, the provision for housing opportunities is extremely limited.
+The nearest housing development project in close proximity is Erf 64 in Kylemore.
+The municipality has appointed the Housing Development Agency (HDA) to obtain development rights.
+The Housing Development Agency (HDA), as the implementing agent for